kwngo/marvel/README.md

-# marvel
+# Marvel
-🧟Simple web server written in Rust
+Marvel is a simple web server written in Rust.